Special Weather Statement issued for Okeechobee by NWS - News Break

 Special Weather Statement issued for Okeechobee by NWS

-Effective: 2021-06-24 20:00:00 EDT Expires: 2021-06-23 14:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Okeechobee SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN ST. LUCIE SOUTHEASTERN OKEECHOBEE AND WESTERN MARTIN COUNTIES UNTIL 230 PM EDT At 134 PM EDT, Doppler radar was tracking a strong thunderstorm over Indiantown, moving northwest at 10 mph.
-Pea size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Indiantown, J And S Fish Camp, Saint Lucie West, Tradition and Port Mayaca.alerts.weather.gov
+Effective: 2021-06-23 12:30:00 EDT Expires: 2021-06-22 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Okeechobee SIGNIFICANT WEATHER ADVISORY FOR CENTRAL OKEECHOBEE COUNTY UNTIL 745 PM EDT At 654 PM EDT, Doppler radar was tracking a strong thunderstorm near Basinger, moving east at 10 mph.
+Half inch hail and winds of 40 to 50 mph will be possible with this storm.
+Locations impacted include Basinger and Country Hills Estates.alerts.weather.gov